 As early as the project planning stage, Welthungerhilfe draws on previous experience from project monitoring or evaluations of similar projects.

 The starting point for project planning is to identify problems and opportunities with affected people on the ground, and to develop project ideas with the aim of improving or stabilizing the situation on the ground in the medium or long term.
 Where necessary, these project ideas are further discussed with the relevant specialist departments at the head office, partly to anticipate possible negative impacts and to integrate counter-measures into the project.

 Project plans go through a standardized internal approval process, before the institutional donors give their opinion about the quality of the plan once more.
 Even at the planning stage, the focus is on impacts.
 It is also being established at the planning stage how these impacts should be observed and documented, so material is available later for consideration of any corrective measures that may be needed.
 This lays the foundation for good monitoring and evaluation.

-Monitoring and evaluation in particular do not just look at whether the stated goal and intended impact have been achieved, but also the extent to which our work contributed to achieving the goal.
+Monitoring and evaluations not only capture the extent to which the intended impact has been achieved, but also to what extent the work has contributed to the achievement of the goal.
 Taking into account the respective project context, it is possible to deduce what works and what does not.